CONVENTIONAL MEDICINE:

 This opens the door to many charlatans being in the profession, without any public anger at their ineffectiveness.
 For example, when COVID-19 social restrictions, based on expert medical advice, were admitted to have failed, no advising physician was considered responsible: they are considered infallible, or at the very least above reproach, even if they have obviously failed and harmed many.

-4. There is no requirement to try more natural solutions before more unnatural ones.
+10. There is no requirement to try natural solutions before unnatural ones.
 Physicians aren't required to correct faults in diet, sleep, and exercise before jumping to more radical treatments of drugs and surgery.
 If lab tests come back negative, there is no obligation to look deeper.
 Actually misdiagnosed patients can be more profitable in the long run because someone without a correct diagnosis is unlikely to be cured and likely to remain medically dependent.

-5. The profession has unusual profit advantages over most othere types of business.
+11. The profession has unusual profit advantages over most othere types of business.
 In particular:

 1. Physicians, not patients, decide the treatment options.
 The physician only needs to limit those options to profitable ones to ensure business success.